 For some patients, metatarsal osteotomy may be suggested to shorten the second toe.
 This is done to prevent capsulitis from reoccurring.
 This is only recommended if all other preventative treatments have all failed.

 Recovery time from capsulitis surgery averages a few weeks.
 Healing is generally complete within 3 months.
 During this time special orthotics or a cast may be used to protect the bones of the foot from shifting.
 Recovery from a second metatarsal osteotomy will take longer than since your will have to readjust your balance due to the shortened toe.
 Full recovery from osteotomy may take over 6 months.

-Consult with the podiatrist and orthopedic surgeons of Advanced Foot & Ankle of Wisconsin to learn more about your options for treating and diagnosing foot capsulitis.
+Consult with the podiatrists of Advanced Foot & Ankle of Wisconsin to learn more about your options for treating and diagnosing foot capsulitis.